 Georgetown University’s Counseling and Psychiatric Service (CAPS) has an opening for a Staff Clinician - Eating Disorder Specialist.
-This is a full-time position (40 hours/week, 12 months/year) with a flexible start date.
+This is a full-time position (40 hours/week, 12 months/year) with a starting date June-August 2018.
 The Eating Disorder Specialist will join our multidisciplinary team of psychologists, social workers, psychiatrists, intake coordinator, and case manager.

 Specialist responsibilities include clinical management (assessment, treatment, referrals, and consultation) of individuals with disordered eating and body image concerns.
 The Eating Disorder Specialist will also participate on the Georgetown University multidisciplinary eating disorder team of physicians, psychiatrists, and dietitians.
 General responsibilities at CAPS include assessment, triage, consultation, brief individual and group therapy, outreach and consultation to the campus community, and occasional on-call responsibilities.

 Opportunities may be available for training and supervision of our predoctoral externs and postdoctoral fellows.
 Women, individuals with diverse backgrounds, and individuals with knowledge of foreign languages are strongly encouraged to apply.

 Georgetown University, a Congressionally chartered institution, was founded in 1789 and is the oldest Catholic and Jesuit university in the nation.
 There are 18,525 students in the University’s four undergraduate schools (Georgetown College, the School of Foreign Service, Nursing and Health Studies, and the School of Business), three graduate divisions (Law, Medicine, and the Graduate School), and the School of Continuing Studies.
 Georgetown University’s School of Foreign Service also has a campus in Doha, Qatar.